nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 ## Configuration

-Use the LoxBerry plugin webpage to configure communication with MQTT.
+Use the LoxBerry plugin webpage to configure the communication using MQTT.
 The plugin detects and lists the available Miniservers.
 For each Miniserver, the following configuration options are available:

   * **Miniserver topic name**: MQTT topic name used when publishing control state changes (default: loxone)